-As a designer, have you ever encountered a beautiful font being used on a website that you’d like to use as well on your project?
+As a graphics designer, have you ever encountered a beautiful font being used on a website that you’d like to use as well on your project?

 Well, it’s hard to determine the font name by just seeing it.

-Luckily, there are tons of tools to identify the font name.
+Luckily, there are tons of tools that could help us identify the font name.

 Here are the five best options you can try!

 - 1 #1 Identify font on the website using FontFace Ninja extension

 - 2 #2 Find a website font name using WhatFont

 - 3 #3 Identify font without extension with Fount